 Using his unique skills, Tuck weaves through half-truths and generations-old lies chasing a madman.
 And he's not alone—others, dead and alive—are hunting the same killer.
 Still nothing can change the truth—it is the living, not the dead, who are most terrifying.

-—Gold Medal Winner, 2015 Independent Publishers Book Awards for Mystery (IPPY)
+2015 Gold Medal from the Independent Publishers Book Awards (IPPY) for mysteries

-—Finalist, 2014 Foreword Reviews Indies Book of the Year for Mysteries
+2014 Finalist Foreword Reviews’ INDIEFAB Mystery Book of the Year

 Dying for the Past